By Ryan Orwig, Founder of STATMed Learning

 Her main issues were:

 3. An Over-Reliance on Review: Re-reading, looking over material already read or re-written, “seeing” the material multiple times… these are all traps for some students.
-We replaced this with multiple retrieval practice strategies, which produces a much higher yield.
+We replaced this with multiple retrieval practice strategies, which produce a much higher yield.

 She had taken all the skills, tools, and rationales she learned in the class and built them into a system that she could use sustainably for the rest of her career.